pangyuteng/tcia-image-download-python/README.md

     ```

-    *  change integer in "Show 10 entries" to a max number exceeding the total search count, for example "500", if total search count is 300.
+    *  change integer in "Show 10 entries" to a number exceeding the total search count, for example "500", if total search count is 300.

     * select all search results by selecting "shopping cart" icon in table column for each page (ideally there will only be one page, since at a prior step, we updated the count per page to exceed the total search count)